Database Properties (Options Page)

 Auto Update Statistics Asynchronously

-When True, queries that initiate an automatic update of out-of-date statistics do not wait for the statistics to be updated before compiling.
-Subsequent queries use the updated statistics when they are available.
+True, queries that initiate an automatic update of out-of-date statistics will not wait for the statistics to be updated before compiling.
+Subsequent queries will use the updated statistics when they are available.

-In a contained database, some settings usually configured at the server level can be configured at the database level.
+In a contained databases, some settings usually configured at the server level can be configured at the database level.